psychemedia/storytelling-notes/press_gang.md

 ```

-It seems to be not uncommon for the owners of public houses to protect their establishments from the press gang, as this prosecution against a press-gang entering one such hostelry demonstrates:
+It seems to have been not uncommon for the owners of public houses to protect their establishments from the press gang, as this prosecution against a press-gang entering one such hostelry demonstrates:

 ```{admonition} *An obstinate landlady*, July, 1803
 :class: dropdown